Leading High Performing Remote Teams

 Talk to the senses

 The more senses AR/VR engages, the more immersive the experience becomes.
-You can let people see, hear, feel, taste, and smell your brand’s reality.
+Augmented reality marketing, for example, could let people see, hear, feel, taste, and smell your brand’s reality.
 You can make them a part of it.
 Merrell’s Trailscape enhanced a VR outdoor walk with tactile elements like rope walkways and wooden planks to make the experience feel more real—all with the end game of showing what a hiking shoe could handle.

 Reach out at scale

 Once an AR/VR application is created, it’s applicable on a global scale.
-Every modern smartphone can run AR/VR applications, making every smartphone owner (currently a third of the global population) a potential user.
+Every modern smartphone can run AR/VR applications, making every smartphone owner a potential user.
 Pokémon GO lets players “hunt” virtual creatures projected into the real world through a smartphone camera.
 The app has been downloaded more than a billion times globally, generating more than $3 billion USD as of October 2019.

 Cheaper than the real thing